Huge Voter Turnout Expected Despite Virus, Political Rancor

 “Come hell or high water,” said Kristen Clarke, executive director of the Lawyers’ Committee for Civil Rights Under Law.
 “It feels like that has been the attitude voters have needed to make sure their voices are heard this year.”

-At least 98.1 million people voted before Election Day, or just shy of 71 percent of the nearly 139 million ballots cast during the 2016 presidential election, according to data collected by The Associated Press.
+At least 98.8 million people voted before Election Day, about 71 percent of the nearly 139 million ballots cast during the 2016 presidential election, according to data collected by The Associated Press.
 Given that a few states, including Texas, had already exceeded their total 2016 vote count, experts were predicting record turnout this year.

 Those yet to vote headed to polling places on Tuesday despite another spike in COVID-19 cases that has hit much of the country.
 Among those braving the polls were voters who may have wanted to vote by mail but waited too long to request a ballot or those who didn’t receive their ballots in time.